-The content of the course will be based on the book Language Myth edited by L. Bauer and P. Trudgill.
-The book is "essential reading for anyone concerned with the nature of language" (D. Crystal).:
+The content of the course will be based on the books (1) Language Myth edited by L. Bauer and P. Trudgill, (2) Pronunciation Myths edited by Linda J. Grant and (2) Second Language Acquisition Myths by Steven Brown and Jenifer Larson-Hall.